JOIN OUR TEAM.

 Transfer of Knowledge:

-• Host a transition meeting in June with the incoming DEI Chair to transfer all best practices, resources, login credentials, and insights from the role.
+• Host a meeting with the incoming DEIA Chair in June of the current school year to transfer all information, procedures, login credentials, and best practices.

-• Check the DEI Folder in the PTA Google Drive in June to ensure all documents are organized, complete, and clearly accessible for the next Board.
+• Check the DEIA Folder in the PTA Google Drive in June to ensure everything is complete, comprehensive, and clearly organized so the new PTA can access all past information.

 • The Enrichment Coordinators are responsible for managing Lafayette’s After-School Enrichment Program, offering diverse, high-quality extracurricular opportunities to students while ensuring smooth operations, strong communication, and a safe, positive experience for all participants.
 This is the PTA’s only paid position, with a healthy stipend.
 It’s a rewarding way to help shape engaging experiences for Lafayette kids while working closely with parents, teachers, and vendors.